 2.3 Bungees and Pull Tabs

-Aside from moving from X to H-harness, my other recommendation is to dispense with the rifle mag bungees entirely and fit HSP’s excellent MP2 kydex alternative.
+My recommendation here is to dispense with the rifle mag bungees entirely and fit HSP’s excellent MP2 kydex alternative.

 Again, this is a preference.